Installer Directory

 • Before building begins, the construction details of the property need to be assessed and approved.

-• The data acquired from the first step is input into calculation software in order to produce TER and TFEE rates and to demonstrate that the building is DER and DFEE compliant.
+• The data acquired from the first step is input into calculation software to produce TER and TFEE rates and to demonstrate that the building is DER and DFEE compliant.

 • A ‘predicted’ energy assessment is then produced.